Delayed Treatment Could Make PTSD Symptoms Permanent

 Although symptoms of PTSD often occur shortly after the traumatic event, sometimes they appear significantly later.
 Delayed-onset PTSD refers to this type of delayed response to traumatic stress.

 Not everyone who experiences or witnesses a traumatic event develops PTSD.
-Many people will have some difficulty adjusting or coping with traumatic stress, many also recover from those symptoms without anything more than time and some self-care.
+Many people will have some difficulty adjusting or coping with traumatic stress.
+Many also recover from those symptoms without anything more than time and some self-care.
 However, for a certain proportion of people, the flashbacks, nightmares, severe anxiety, uncontrollable thoughts, and other symptoms do not dissipate on their own.

 Importance of PTSD Treatment

 Whether it’s you or a friend or family member, recognizing a potential problem is one step towards doing something about it.
-It’s easy to dismiss PTSD as a possibility when a number of years has passed since any traumatic event, but for delayed-onset PTSD, the PTSD may be triggered by some new stressor.
+It’s easy to dismiss PTSD as a possibility when a number of years have passed since any traumatic event, but for delayed-onset PTSD, the PTSD may be triggered by some new stressor.

 Here are a few common symptoms of PTSD in veterans: